albill/albill.github.com/_posts/2006-12-28-exercises-in-frustration.markdown

 ---
+author: admin
+date: '2006-12-28 15:56:16'
 layout: post
+slug: exercises-in-frustration
+status: publish
 title: Exercises in Frustration
-published: true
-meta:
-  ljID: "2342"
-tags:
+wordpress_id: '1496'
+categories:
 - Technology
-type: post
-status: publish
 ---
 Would you like an exercise in frustration?
 Try getting KDE or Gnome (or X in general) to work with a twin-headed Nvidia video card in order to use two monitors in Ubuntu (or Kubuntu in my case).